ethers-io/ethers.js/docs/v5/cli/plugin/README.md

 #### **setPlugin**( pluginClass ) => *void*

 Set a dedicated [Plugin](/v5/cli/plugin/#cli-plugin) class which will handle all input.
-This may not be used in conjuction with addPlugin and will not automatically accept a command from the arguments.
+This may not be used in conjunction with addPlugin and will not automatically accept a command from the arguments.

 #### **showUsage**( [ message = "" [ , status = 0 ] ] ) => *never*